Dakshesh-Sahu/Rubiks-Cube-Solver/README.md

 Copy
 Edit
 python main.py
-4. Train the Model (Optional)
+4. (Optional) Retrain the Model
-If you modify color data, retrain with:
+If you’ve updated or added color data, retrain the color classifier:

 bash
 Copy
 Edit
 python color_train.py

 💡 How It Works
+Color Model Training
-Color Model Training: Six .xlsx files represent RGB values of cube colors.
-The model is trained to recognize these.
+Six .xlsx files contain RGB values for each cube face color.
+These are used to train a logistic regression model.

-Face Scanning: Webcam frames are analyzed to detect 3x3 grid tiles and extract average RGB values.
+Face Scanning
+The webcam captures cube faces and detects the 3×3 grid layout via contour analysis.

+Color Classification
-Color Classification: Each tile is classified using the trained model into one of six standard Rubik's colors.
+Each grid cell’s RGB average is predicted as a color label using the trained ML model.

+Cube Solving
-Solving: The full cube state is converted into a string and passed to the Kociemba solver.
+Once all six faces are scanned, a cube state string is passed to the Kociemba solver for an optimal solution.

+Step-by-Step GUI Display
-Step-by-Step Display: The GUI shows each solving move visually with directional arrows.
+The GUI visually displays each move with directional arrows, guiding the user to solve the cube interactively.